Climate Action Implementation Plan

 Strategy 6.0 Teaching & Learning

 This strategy calls for UIC to develop a sustainability-related curriculum by creating a sustainability course rubric, infuse sustainability into existing courses for general education credit, incentivize the development of interdisciplinary sustainability majors, minors, and certificates, as well as create ways for colleges to hire faculty with sustainability expertise.
 This strategy will also enhance sustainability-related co-curricular activities by creating learning opportunities such as educational signage around campus.
-This strategy urges UIC to catalyze sustainability-related research by providing seed funds to practice research beyond the campus, establish administrative pathways for igniting interdisciplinary research and by creating funding opportunities sustainability-related research topics.
+This strategy urges UIC to catalyze sustainability-related research by providing seed funds to practice research beyond the campus, establish administrative pathways for igniting interdisciplinary research, and creating funding opportunities sustainability-related research topics.